Sunbird-Ed/sunbird-perf-tests/consumption-api-kube.md

 * Proxy was setup to run as NodePort in kubernetes
 * API manager was setup to run as ClusterIP
 * Separate database was created with FQDN of internal service names for API Manager
-  * In docker we onboard API's by using the docker service names.
+  * In docker we onboard API's by using the docker service names
-  * Kong can directly access the upstream services by using the docker service names.
+  * As the docker service name is nothing but the FQDN, kong can directly access the upstream services by using the service names
-  * This is possible because in docker swarm, the service name itself is the FQDN.
-  * In kubernetes, the service name is an alias for which a dns search must be performed in order to get the FQDN.
+  * In kubernetes, the service name is an alias for which a dns search must be performed in order to get the FQDN
-  * Due to a limitation in Kong 10 which cannot do a DNS search using the resolv.conf and ndots, using the service names results in a host not found error.
+  * Due to a limitation in Kong 10 which cannot do a DNS search using the resolv.conf and ndots, using the service names results in a host not found error
   * Hence we have to onboard the API's using FQDN in kubernetes
   * A FQDN service name in kubernetes looks like - ***service-name.namespace.svc.cluster.local***